-In practice, this means that Travel & Tourism companies are constantly expanding into new uncharted territories whether it is physical or conceptual realms.
+In practice, this means that Travel & Tourism companies are continually expanding into new uncharted territories whether it is physical or conceptual realms.
 And travel businesses always have to care for the customer experience, or else there will be no customer.
-Coincidentally these two features to which Virtual and Augmented Reality can greatly contribute.
+Coincidentally these two features to which Virtual and Augmented Reality can significantly contribute.

 Given the fact that the majority of AR & VR travel apps are offering things that can be implemented into tourist experience in one way or another - more direct ties with the travel industry and a combination of effort can be a saving grace for VR & AR industries.

 The thing with travel as business is that it is a constant state of experimenting with the content - whether it is guided tours, particular experiences, or just hotel service - there is always an element of testing something new.
 In this context, VR & AR seems like an ultimate test subject as it is capable of being implemented in a variety of ways.